Halvah Apple Bars

 This Israeli Tahini Halvah is different from my basic halva recipe in that it uses honey rather than granulated sugar.
-The texture is definitely different from the basic halva I’m used to making and I really like the subtle difference in both flavor and texture.
+The texture is definitely different from the basic halva I’m used to making, and I really like the subtle difference in both flavor and texture.

 The other thing that makes this recipe special is that there are pistachios in the mix.
 Did I mention that they are one of my favorite nuts?
 I use them all the time and being able to add them to this honey based halvah recipe, made me even more excited to try it.
+If you love pistachios as much as I do, be sure to try some of my other favorite dessert recipes that use them like my cherry and pistachio biscotti and don’t miss my Dubai chocolate bars…so good!

 A quick note: you can spell this candy halvah or halva and both are correct.
 They are simple variations in spelling depending on what part of the world you are from.